Travel guides to SpainGuide to Leon

 • Peñalba de Santiago: Mozarab style monastary built in the 10th century with a wonderful entrance.
 20km. from Ponferrada.

-• Sahagún: This small town is located on the banks of the River Cea and is linked to the Monastary of San Benito and is a landmark on the last part of the Codex Calistinus route of the Santiago Way.
+• Sahagún: León This small town is located on the banks of the River Cea and is linked to the Monastary of San Benito and is a landmark on the last part of the Codex Calistinus route of the Santiago Way.
 As most other villages and towns on the route of the Santiago pilgrimage, the town has plenty of churches and monasteries.

 • Sena de Luna: Beautiful small village located in the Luna area of Leon, surrounded by enormous lime rocks and lots of streams.
 Perfect for a weekend break if you enjoy hiking, with lots of routes and paths leading to wonderfully unspoilt rural spots.
 There is a spa hotel just 18 km. away offering specialised treatments at reasonable prices.

-Travelling to Leon?
+Travelling to León?
 The following links may also be useful

-Travel guides to Spain Rail travel in Spain
+Travel guides to Spain Travel guides to Spain

 Google